-Like the rest of the Canadian prairies, Langenburg became the new home for many European and American Settler.
+Like the rest of the Canadian prairies, Langenburg became the new home for many European and American Settlers.
 They were lured by the abundance of cheap land and the promise of prosperity and freedom.
 The Langenburg district, which at the time was considered in the district of Assiniboia in the North-West Territories, was first surveyed by the federal government in 1880.

 In the early 1880's British settlers settled in the Wolverine district northeast of Marchwell.